 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-The pre-trial review is the first time you and the plaintiff will go to court for your case.
+The pre-trial review is the first time you and the plaintiff will attend court for your case.
 It is an opportunity for you and the plaintiff to see if you can settle the case.
+Pre-trial reviews are dealt with remotely in the Small Claims Division unless the Court has granted leave for the parties to appear in person.
 If your case does not settle, the magistrate or registrar will make orders to get your case ready for hearing.

 If the claim is about a consumer credit debt, such as a bank loan, credit card or car loan, you should consider External Dispute Resolution (EDR).
 There are lots of benefits of trying to resolve the dispute through EDR, rather than through court.
 For more information, see External Dispute Resolution.

 It is important that you prepare your case before going to court for the pre-trial review.
 Good preparation will save you time and stress.
 You should: